 Complete information containing the 2015 Main Campus & Health Science Campus benefit plan descriptions can be found on the Human Resource Office's Benefits web site.
 This site includes:

-- Links to the Full Formulary, the Preferred Drug List, and Specialty Medications found under the pharmacy section
+- Links to the Full Formulary, the Preventive Drug List, and Specialty Medications found under the pharmacy section

 - Links to each campus and union's premiums and plan designs